-So anyone freaking out right now about their first flight with a child, stop!
+In reality, it’s really not that big of a deal.So anyone freaking out right now about their first flight with a child, stop!

 Under 2This might be a no-brainer but get a business class seat.
 If you can't afford a business class seat, try flying Spirit.
 We had to fly Spirit because at the time of booking that was the only airline with a direct flight that wasn't all booked.
 And I read some negative reviews about the airline (Oh man, people love to bitch!
 WTF!), but we kind of didn't have a choice.
 The tickets themselves are super cheap, but then you have to pay for bags and can choose to upgrade to a big front seat (equivalent of business class).
 So after all that, you end up in the same fare level as an economy class on another standard airline.
 Oh My God, it is worth every penny to upgrade.
 Like, there is no question we will always book a big front seat if we ever fly Spirit again.
 70-99 bucks per seat are SO worth it!

+2 years old+Since that first experience, Lexi has taken a few more flights.
+Definitely not as many as some kids, but she handles flights really well at this point.
+Flying with her at 3 is really kind of fun.
+Here is how our normal flight experience goes at 3 years old.
 The biggest issue, most of the time, becomes having to get up really early to make the flight.
 This is the ONLY time we ever wake Lexi up from her sleep.
 While we always hope that she would go back to sleep in the car (since we often fly out of an airport 2 hours away from us due to MUCH cheaper flights), but she never does.
 She perks up and is up for the day.
 If we are traveling somewhere far, that usually translates into a cranky kid towards the end of the trip and always in the custom's line.

 Once we are done through security, waiting for the plane, even with a long layover is never an issue.
 She is just excited and busy running around, watching planes take off and land, looking for snacks, eating, drinking and talking to numerous old ladies who love starting a conversation with her.